2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 ```
 kubectl -nkube-system get deploy metrics-server
 ```
-## Step 4: Update Kubernetes RBAC settings
+## Step 4: Configure RBAC to access EKS cluster's metrics

-### EKS-specific RBAC settings
-We need to edit the `aws-auth` ConfigMap of EKS cluster to enable access to the cluster by the AWS IAM role assigned to the Krossboard instance.
+First we need to edit the `aws-auth` ConfigMap of the EKS cluster to enable access to the cluster by the AWS IAM role assigned to the Krossboard instance.

-First backup the current `aws-auth` ConfigMap.
+Before any changes, we recommend to backup the current `aws-auth` ConfigMap.

 ```
 kubectl -n kube-system get configmap aws-auth -o yaml > aws-auth-backup-$(date +%F).yaml
 ```

-Then edit the ConfigMap to update cluster authorization settings.
+Once the backup done, edit the ConfigMap.

 ```
 kubectl -n kube-system edit configmap aws-auth
 ```

-Add the following under the `mapRoles` section, while **replacing** all instances of the `<ARN of Krossboard Role>` snippet with the ARN of the role created previously.
+Add the following lines under the `mapRoles` section, while **replacing** each instance of the snippet `<ARN of Krossboard Role>` with the ARN of the role created previously.
 ```
     - groups:
       - krossboard-data-processor